 You can also have very high ferritin levels, which can cause unpleasant symptoms as well.
 Symptoms of excess ferritin include:

-Ferritin levels also can become elevated as a result of damage to your organs, such as the liver and spleen.
-The test also can be used to monitor your overall health, particularly if you have an iron-related condition that causes you to have too much or too little iron in your blood.
+Ferritin levels can also increase as a result of damage to your organs, such as the liver and spleen.
+The test can also be used to monitor your overall health, particularly if you have an iron-related condition that causes you to have too much or too little iron in your blood.

 Your ferritin blood test results are first evaluated to see if your levels are within normal ranges.
 According to the Mayo Clinic, the typical ranges are:

-A lower-than-normal ferritin level can indicate that you have an iron deficiency, which is when you do not consume enough iron in your daily diet.
-Another condition that affects iron levels is anemia, which is when you do not have enough red blood cells for iron to attach to.
+A lower-than-normal ferritin level can indicate that you have an iron deficiency, which can happen when you don’t consume enough iron in your daily diet.
+Another condition that affects iron levels is anemia, which is when you don’t have enough red blood cells for iron to attach to.
 Additional conditions include:

 - excessive menstrual bleeding